 ARTICLE XII - BOARD OF DIRECTORS

-- Keep the minutes of the meetings of the Board of Directors and of the general membership;
+- Maintain accurate documentation - such as meeting minutes of the Board of Directors and of the general membership.

-- Be custodian of all the records of the Organization;
+- Be custodian of all the records of the organization (other than financial).

 - In general, perform all duties incident to the office of Secretary and have such other duties and exercise such authority as from time to time may be delegated or assigned to him/her by the Board of Directors.

 - Have charge and custody of and be responsible for all funds and assets of the organization.

 - Receive and give receipts for monies due and payable to the organization from any source whatsoever and deposit all such monies in the name of the organization in such financial institutions as shall be designated by the Board of Directors.